Can Lower Crossed Syndrome Be The Cause Of Your Pain in Knoxville TN?

 Lower crossed syndrome is a common occurrence characterized by imbalances of muscles of the lower spine and thighs.
 This condition is becoming more common due to modern lifestyle habits.
-If someone is experiencing low back or hip pain and spends long hours sitting at work, lower crossed syndrome should be considered.
+If someone is experiencing low back or hip pain in Knoxville TN and spends long hours sitting at work, lower crossed syndrome should be considered.
 Fortunately, specific strengthening and stretching exercises can provide relief in most cases.

 Lower crossed syndrome gets its name due to muscles being tight and weak across from each other in the lower body.
 The common presentation includes weak abdominal muscles and a weak gluteus maximus.
 The tightened muscles include the paraspinal muscles and the hip flexors.
 Upon visual inspection sufferers will have a noticeable hyperlordosis in the lumbar spine and anterior tilt of the pelvis.
 A common symptom is difficulty sitting up from a supine position due to weak abdominal muscles.
 The specific muscles involved can lead to back pain, hip pain, or both.